solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/internal-functions.md

 initial deployment and final validation are necessary, without the need for intermediate steps.
 Alternatively, a developer might opt to simulate a proposal by executing only the build and run functions, omitting the deploy step if there is no need to deploy new contracts.
-In summary, this system empowers developers with the ability to selectively execute functions based on their unique requirements.
+FPS empowers developers with the ability to selectively execute functions based on their unique requirements.